 The law allows the police in Georgia to freely approach a child and learn about their involvement in a crime.
-The child also has the right to choose to answer the questions or not.
+However, the child also has the right to choose to answer the questions or not.

-A parent or lawyer may also decide whether the child should answer the questions.
-The child can request to call a parent in the middle of questioning, and the police are required by law to abide.
+A child can request the presence of a parent or lawyer at any point before or during the interrogation.
+If the child can request to call a parent in the middle of questioning, and the police are required by law to abide.

-The police may use any informal conversation done by the police and a child while not under arrest against the child in court.
+The police may use any informal conversation that occurred between the police and a child while not under arrest against the child in court.
 It is mainly because the information was voluntary.
-Any information obtained through the forceful coercion of the child to admitting to a crime against their will is not relevant in a law court.
+Any information obtained through the forceful coercion of the child to admit to a crime against their will is not relevant in a law court.

-When the police take a child into custody and interrogate them, they first need to advise them on their Miranda rights before collecting any statements.
-Only then can the reports be considered in a law court.
-The Miranda rights claim that anyone has the right to remain silent and consult with an attorney before presenting any information to the police.
-Any information a child gives without being told their Miranda rights can only be used to help with the case but not incriminate the child.
+Only if the officer advised the child on these rights can their reports be considered in a law court.
+Because the Miranda rights state that anyone has the right to remain silent and consult with an attorney before presenting any information to the police, any information a child gives without being told their Miranda rights can only be used to help with the case — but not to actually incriminate the child.

 When a child is arrested and not allowed to call the parents or an attorney, the parents may file a complaint against the police department for violating the child’s rights.